How To Dry & Preserve Flowers Inside Books

 1. Choosing the Right Flowers

-Begin by selecting flowers that are at their peak bloom and relatively dry.
-Opt for varieties that are sturdy and less prone to shedding petals during the drying process.
+When you dry flowers inside books, begin by selecting flowers that are at their peak bloom and relatively dry.
+Get varieties that are sturdy and less prone to shedding petals during the drying process.

 Morning-picked flowers are generally well-hydrated, making them ideal candidates for pressing.
 Avoid overly delicate or extremely moist flowers, as these may not preserve well within the book’s pages.